 While devices generally take the same form, how they project imaging in front of our eyes varies greatly.
 The likes of the HTC Vive and Oculus Rift provide PC-based operations, though major players such as Google and Samsung offer more affordable, smartphone-based headsets.
-Sony have also managed to crack the console scene with Playstation VR.
+Sony have also managed to crack the console scene with its Playstation VR.

 Essential reading: Best VR games for 2017